-Figure 3-6 and Table 3-4 show the annual total amount of BSAI Pacific cod caught by any CP using pot gear (Tons\Total) and the amount caught by vessels that are associated with the eight existing Pacific cod-endorsed BSAI pot CP LLP licenses.
+Figure 3-6 and Table 3-4 show the annual total amount of BSAI Pacific cod retained by any CP using pot gear (Tons\Total) and the amount caught by vessels named on the eight existing Pacific cod-endorsed BSAI pot CP LLP licenses.
 The data reflect that prior to LLP implementation there was a larger set of CPs catching Pacific cod but the vessels that ultimately received the gear/area/operation LLP endorsements - and subsequently the Pacific cod endorsements - began to account for the majority of catch during the period that was used for qualifying history (1995 through 1998).
-Since 2011 the CP vessels associated with the LLPs affected by this action account for all Pacific cod catch by that gear/operational type.
-The catch shown in the figure and table include the Federal limited access fishery, catch in the Federal parallel fishery, catch of CDQ Pacific cod, and catch in the state-managed fishery (GHL).
-The Catch Accounting System is used to restrict Tons\Total to Federal limited access landings (including parallel fishery) beginning in 2003 - excludes CDQ - but data prior to 2003 come from a blend of data sources that may include catch of Pacific cod by pot CPs in other fisheries, such as state fisheries or IFQ fishing.
-Harvests by the vessels currently associated with BSAI Pacific cod pot CP LLP licenses in other fisheries are summarized in Section 3.4.5.1.
+Since 2006, the CP